 Photo of a Spanish real estate in the sun

-One of the reasons you might want to buy a house in Spain is for a rental investment, for instance during the times you are not staying there yourself or during the hot summer months.
+One of the reasons you might want to buy a house in Spain is to rent it out, for example when you're not there or during the hot summer months.
 It can be a nice way to recoup some of the fixed costs that come with the house.
+To rent out a house or flat in Andalusia, you need to go through a number of steps and the house must also meet various requirements.
+In this blog, we would like to take you through what to look out for.

 Applying for an RTA licence

-If you want to start renting out your house commercially you can make this application yourself through the Junta de Andalucia but, as everything has to be in Spanish and you also have to answer some specific questions, we recommend that you make this application through a lawyer or your accountant.
+You can do this application yourself but through the Junta de Andalucia but, as everything has to be done in Spanish and you will also have to answer some specific questions, we advise you to have this application done through a lawyer or your accountant.
+The latter can also advise you if any additional documents are needed.

 Stated requirements